-If you receive unemployment benefit I and would like to start a business, you can receive financial support for this under certain conditions.
+If you receive unemployment benefit 1 and would like to start a business, you can receive financial support for this under certain conditions.

 The start-up subsidy is intended to support you in securing your livelihood and social security after starting your own business.
-You can only receive a start-up grant if there are no suitable job offers for you and you want to pursue your self-employment on a full-time basis.
+You can only receive a start-up grant if you intend to pursue your self-employment on a full-time basis.

-- Phase 1: 6 months start-up subsidy in the amount of the last unemployment benefit received to secure your livelihood plus a monthly lump sum of EUR 300.00 for social security.
+- Phase 1: 6 months start-up grant in the amount of the last unemployment benefit received to secure your livelihood plus a monthly lump sum of EUR 300.00 for social security.

 - Phase 2: 9 months subsidy in the amount of EUR 300.00 per month.

 The extent to which a subsidy is possible must be decided on an individual basis.
 There is no legal entitlement to the start-up subsidy.

 If you have fulfilled the requirements for the standard old-age pension, you cannot be subsidized (anymore).
 Incidentally, the start-up grant is not subject to income tax.